FEM analysis provides the opportunity of ensuring a correctly designed structure avoiding the exposure to critical loads resulting in failure.

 Lifetime assessment of wind turbine towers and foundations

-Lifetime assessment helps you plan maintenance and repairs and avoid breakdowns in wind turbine towers and foundations.
+Lifetime assessment helps you plan and avoid breakdowns in wind turbine towers and foundations.